Affiliate links on Android Authority may earn us a commission. Learn more.

 Are you ready to sell your device or hand it down to a new owner?
-Maybe your phone isn’t working properly, or you simply need a fresh start.
+Maybe your phone isn’t working correctly, or you need a fresh start.
 Whatever the case may be, sometimes your best bet is to factory reset Android to get it back to how it was the first time you turned it on (at least software-wise).
 Let’s show you everything there is to know about the process.

 A word of warning